-An examination of the neurological and physiological mechanisms underlying behavior, including study of the complex interplay between nervous system function and behavior.
-Usually offered spring term.
+An examination of the physiological mechanisms underlying behavior, motivation, and cognition.
+Usually offered fall term.

 4330.
 Sensation and Perception (3).
 Pr., PSYC 2110.

 A survey of how organisms sense and perceive the environment.
 Topics include stimuli that activate the sense organs, and theories and research about how the brain and past experiences convert sensations into perceptions.